Towards a Science of Scaling Agent Systems: Experiments Results

-\paragraph{The Efficiency-Tools Interaction Dominates Multi-Agent Performance ($\hat{\beta} = -0.267$, $p < 0.001$).} Among the critical interactions, the efficiency-tools trade-off exhibits the second-largest effect size: $\hat{\beta}_{E_c \times T} = -0.267$ (95\% CI: $[-0.355, -0.178]$, $p < 0.001$).
+\paragraph{The Efficiency-Tools Interaction Emerges as a Consistent Directional Pattern ($\hat{\beta} = -0.096$, $p = 0.002$).} Among the significant interactions, the efficiency-tools trade-off exhibits the largest effect size among interaction terms: $\hat{\beta}_{E_c \times T} = -0.096$ (95\% CI: $[-0.154, -0.037]$, $p = 0.002$).
 This interaction reveals that tool-heavy tasks suffer disproportionately from multi-agent inefficiency.
 Empirically, single-agent systems achieve $E_c = 0.466$ (Table~\ref{tab:coord_metrics}), while multi-agent architectures range from $E_c = 0.074$ (hybrid) to $E_c = 0.234$ (independent), a 2--6$\times$ efficiency penalty.

-For a task with $T=16$ tools (e.g., workbench benchmark), this translates to (using raw values for interpretability):
+For a task with $T = 16$ tools (e.g., Workbench benchmark), the interaction coefficient $\hat{\beta}_{E_c \times T} = -0.096$ indicates that efficiency-related contributions become less favorable as tool complexity increases.

+Because all predictors are standardized after transformation, this interaction should not be interpreted by directly multiplying raw values of $E_c$ and $T$.
+Instead, we interpret this coefficient qualitatively: tool-rich environments amplify coordination inefficiencies, leading to larger performance penalties for architectures with high coordination overhead.

-Thus, single-agent systems incur minimal efficiency penalty despite lower absolute efficiency, because the \textit{interaction} magnifies the cost for architectures with many tools.
-Conversely, simple tasks ($T \leq 4$) show negligible efficiency effects ($|\Delta P| < 0.05$), explaining why multi-agent coordination can succeed on decomposable problems.
-This finding contradicts the naïve hypothesis that ``more agents always help with complexity'': tool-rich environments amplify the coordination tax, making simpler architectures paradoxically more effective.
-The effect size ($\hat{\beta} = -0.267$) is approximately 1.6$\times$ larger than the third-strongest interaction, establishing efficiency management as the primary bottleneck in agentic scaling.
+Consistent with this interpretation, simple tasks ($T \leq 4$) exhibit negligible efficiency effects ($|\Delta P| < 0.05$), explaining why multi-agent coordination can succeed on decomposable problems.
+This finding contradicts the naïve hypothesis that “more agents always help with complexity”: tool-rich environments amplify the coordination tax, making simpler architectures more effective.